© 2025 by Michael Firth KC, Gray's Inn Tax Chambers

 "[82] In the present case, it follows from the answer given to the second question that the national rules pertaining to recognition of an establishment for the purposes of the exemption provided for in Article 13A(1)(b) of the Sixth Directive contain a restriction incompatible with the terms of that provision.
 The taxable person may therefore rely directly, in the national court, on Article 13A(1)(b) of the Sixth Directive to contest the application of a rule of national law requiring that the treatment be provided under medical supervision.
 However, it also follows from the answer to the second question that, in order for it to obtain recognition as an other duly recognised establishment of a similar nature and thus to benefit from the exemption provided for in Article 13A(1)(b) of the Sixth Directive, the national court must determine, in the light of all the relevant factors, in particular the circumstances of the case in the main proceedings, whether the taxable person satisfies the conditions of application of that exemption."
 (Dornier C-45/01)

-Not permissible to imposed recognition conditions related to the subject-matter of the exemption
+Not permissible to impose recognition conditions related to the subject-matter of the exemption

 - Medical exemption cannot be limited by reference to whether the medical care is supervised